BGS news

 International approach

-BGS scientists are part of a science team with over 40 members, from 13 nations (Australia, China, France, Germany, India, Italy, Japan, Netherlands, Portugal, Sweden, Switzerland, United Kingdom, USA) take part in the expedition that consists of two phases: offshore and onshore operations.
-Offshore Operations has taken place between May and early August 2025.
+BGS scientists are part of a science team with over 40 members from 13 nations (Australia, China, France, Germany, India, Italy, Japan, the Netherlands, Portugal, Sweden, Switzerland, the UK and the USA) that takes part in the expedition.
+The expedition itself consists of two phases: offshore and onshore operations.
+Offshore operations took place between May and early August 2025.

 The expedition is conducted by the European Consortium for Ocean Research Drilling (ECORD) as part of the International Ocean Drilling Programme (IODP³), funded by IODP³ and the US National Science Foundation (NSF).